juliancandia/eNetXplorer/README.md

 # eNetXplorer
 R package for the quantitative exploration of elastic net families for generalized linear models.

-To install:<br />
-install.packages("devtools") # if you have not installed the "devtools" package devtools::install_github("juliancandia/eNetXplorer")
+Documentation (manual and vignette) available at the eNetXplorer/inst/doc folder.

+To install, start R and enter:

+  if (!require(devtools)){
+      install.packages("devtools")
+  }
+  devtools::install_github("juliancandia/eNetXplorer")